 EFFECT ON ENVIRONMENT

-During the rainy season, the toxic foam accumulated in the lake would come up onto the roads causing great health risks.
+During the rainy season, the toxic foam that accumulated in the lake would come up onto the roads, causing great health risks.
 The water had a rotting sewage smell and was green in color.
 The concrete near the lake was covered in algae.
-Plastic containers, vegetable waste, and cloth, could be easily seen floating in the water or accumulated near the edge of the stream.
+Plastic containers, vegetable waste, and cloth could be easily seen floating in the water or accumulated near the edge of the stream.

 EFFECT ON PEOPLE

-People in establishments near the lake that are taking in more toxic gases and chemicals are prone to respiratory diseases.
-The animals like cows and dogs that often eat from the garbage piles are also prone to death by choking on plastic.
+People in establishments near the lake are taking in more toxic gases and chemicals that are prone to respiratory diseases.
+The animals, such as cows and dogs, that often eat from the garbage piles are also prone to death by choking on plastic.